6 Brilliant Ways To Advertise For Black Friday 2019

 In the weeks leading up to Black Friday, you can start updating the site in line with completing your campaign plan.
 It's not a good idea to reveal your actual offers before Black Friday, but you could unveil other interesting items, such as competitions and events.

-When it comes to Black Friday, you can't avoid Facebook as it’s one of the most important marketing channels.
-Facebook is the UK's preferred social media with over 30 million active users, where 45% use Facebook several times a day, link: https://www.avocadosocial.com/the-latest-uk-social-media-statistics-for-2018/
+Another marketing strategy for Black Friday is using Facebook, because when it comes to Black Friday, you can't avoid Facebook as it’s one of the most important marketing channels.
+Facebook is the UK's preferred social media with over 30 million active users, where 45% use Facebook several times a day.

-Facebook advertising allows you to target several interesting target groups.
+Facebook advertising is the perfect marketing strategy for Black Friday as it allows you to target several interesting target groups.
 User-defined target groups based on e.g.

 - traffic to website